zxlim/ICT2x01-p4-6/README.md

 Once approval requirements have been met, use the `Merge Commit` feature on the respective PR page to merge the approved changes into the `dev` branch.
 Merging can be done by the final approver. **Only perform merging using the GitHub web interface!** Once merged, **do not delete** the feature branch.

 ### Merging into `master`
 Only production-ready code (Meant for release) and other critical resources shall be merged into `master` from `dev`.
-All activities that involve the `master` branch requires the involvement of the Team Lead.
+Only the Team Lead is allowed to create a PR and complete the merge as these processes involes the `master` branch.
 <br /><br />
 **1. Create a Pull Request on GitHub**
 <br />
-Open a new PR (`dev` into `master`).
-Provide a summary of the changes made.
+The Team Lead will open a new PR (`dev` into `master`) and provide a summary of the changes made.
+The Team Lead must assign a minimum of 1 reviewer to this PR.

 **2. Wait for PR approval**
 <br />
-2 reviewers are to check and verify the changes before approving the PR.
-One of the reviewers must be the Team Lead.
-Reviewers have the right to request for changes to the PR by providing comments to support their justification.
+The assigned reviewer(s) are required to check and verify the changes before approving the PR.
+The reviewer have the right to request for changes to the PR by providing comments to support their justification.

 **3. Perform merge commit via GitHub**
 <br />
-Once approval requirements have been met, use the `Merge Commit` feature on the respective PR page to merge into the `master` branch.
-Merging shall only be done by the Team Lead.
+Once approval requirements have been met, the Team Lead will perform a merge from the `dev` branch onto the `master` branch.

 ### Deploying Hotfixes
 Hotfixes are code that will be deployed to both `dev` and `master` branches to fix urgent issues that are present in production (`master`).
 Hotfix deployment PRs requires the involvement of the Team Lead as it involves merging into the `master` branch.